Kiwi on board cruise ship tests positive for coronavirus

 Thirty-three people are now confirmed to be infected with coronavirus in Japan.

-Globally, the respiratory virus has killed over 560 people and sickened over 28000.
+Globally, the respiratory virus has killed more than 560 people and sickened more than 28,000.

 CNN reported that the ship docked and was placed under quarantine after a former passenger was confirmed to have the deadly virus.